uzh-eth-mp/app/src/data_collection/README.md

 # Data Collection containers
 Code for building producer and consumer docker containers.
+The code between these containers is shared and only an input argument (`--mode`) into the main module determines whether a producer or consumer is started:

 ```
 # Start an ETH data producer